ph4ntonn/Stowaway/README_EN.md

 #### --socks5-proxy/--socks5-proxyu/--socks5-proxyp/--http-proxy

-These four parameters can be used on admin&&agent , only can be used under active mode
+These four parameters can be used on admin&&agent , under active mode

 ```--socks5-proxy``` represents the address of the socks5 proxy server, ```--socks5-proxyu``` and ```--socks5-proxyp``` are optional